ray-project/ray/doc/source/cluster/guide.rst

 to note:

 * The head node is never removed unless the cluster is torn down.
-* If Ray Object Store is used, and a Worker node still holds objects, it won't be removed
+* If the Ray Object Store is used, and a Worker node still holds objects (including spilled objects on disk), it won't be removed.